An unusual video clip for the song Apocalyptica was published in September 2008.

 I can say that Ken Hensley, for whom I was shooting a video recently, read the script only when he arrived in St. Petersburg for shooting of the film.

 This is the West!
-I did not advise the Finns (if I was not asked!), what musical note to use in the song or which instrument to play.
+I did not advise the Finns (if I was not asked!) which musical signs in which moment they must to play or which instruments in which song they must to use.

 Igor Burloff: "Animatic" - is a storyboard, set to music.